nkitanov/iaq_board/README.md

 - Press and hold the button from **2 to 5 sec**: On the display you see `LEDs status: OFF`.
 This means the status LEDs will be tuned off.
 Do the same to toggle back to `LEDs status: ON`.
 This setting is saved in the non volatile memory, so it will keep it's setting even if the MCU is restarted.
 - Press and hold the button from **5 to 10 sec**: On the display you see `Night dim: OFF`.
 This means the LEDs and displays will not be turned off if ambient light fall under 2 lux.
 Do the same to toggle back to `Night dim: ON`.
 This setting is saved in the non volatile memory, so it will keep it's setting even if the MCU is restarted.
 - Press and hold from **10 to 15 sec**: On the display you see `MIN-MAX Reset!`.
 It reset the minimum and maximum values of temperature, PM2.5 and CO2 on screen 6.
 Please note these resets each time the device is restarted.
 Keep in mind that 1.5 min after boot and reset, values of CO2 and temperature might not be correct.
-- Press and hold from **15 to 20 sec**: It will increase brightness correction with +5%.
+- Press and hold from **15 to 20 sec**: It will increase LED brightness correction with +5%.
 When it reaches +40% another press and hold will make it 0% again.
 - Press and hold from **20 to 30 sec**: On the display for 20 sec it will show the following diagnostic data:
 ```
 YAML ver: (shows version of the esphome yaml config)